ilyam3004/LMS/README.md

 # Overview📖
-Simple task management solution designed using Angular 16 and ASP.NET 8.
-This application, following Clean Architecture principles, serves as more than just a task organizer—it can be utilized as a clean architecture template project, providing a solid foundation for scalable and maintainable applications.
+This application is a comprehensive platform developed using Angular 17 and ASP.NET 8 with gRPC service and JSON transcoding.
+It incorporates Jwt Role-based authorization, Clean Architecture and other patterns which you can find down below.
+The system is designed to facilitate effective communication and collaboration between lecturers and students, enabling seamless task assignment, submission, feedback, and grading.
+The application provides a comprehensive set of features for managing subjects, tasks, and student works.

 # Give a Star!⭐
 If you like this project please consider giving it a ⭐ Star ⭐ at the top right of this page.
 Thanks a lot!